surpassinggoogle/humanpadd/source/build_status/makefile_tour.md

 ## Building Clojure

-`make startdev-**` is the set of targets that starts up Figwheel and the Clojurescript REPL.
-Depending on what environment you're coding on, you'll use one of the following targets.

-* `make startdev-android-real` - For using a real Android device for development
-* `make startdev-android-avd` - For using a virtual Android device for development
-* `make startdev-android-genymotion` - For using the Genymotion simulator for Android development
-* `make startdev-ios-real` - For using a real iOS device for development
-* `make startdev-ios-simulator` - For using the XCode IOS simulator for development
-* ~~`make startdev-desktop` - For developing for Status Desktop~~
+`make run-clojure` is at target that compiles Clojure into JavaScript, watches for changes on cljs files, and hot-reloads code in the app

-Note: If developing with a real Android device, make sure to also run `make android-ports` or the REPL won't connect to your device.
+__Note__: If developing with a real Android device, make sure to also run `make android-ports` or the REPL won't connect to your device.

 ## Building React Native

-`make react-native-**` is the set of targets that sets up the react-native code manager for development.
-Run this in a separate terminal after you run `make-startdev-**` with your preferred device/simulator.
+`make run-metro` is the target that sets up the react-native code manager for development.
+Run this in a separate terminal along `make run-clojure`.

-OS targets

-* `make react-native-android`
-* `make react-native-ios`
-* ~~`make react-native-desktop`~~

 ## Building the App